-The digital trigger is selected by choosing an analog trigger source (eg CH A) with a LEVEL trigger.
+The digital trigger is selected by choosing an analog trigger source (eg CH A) with a STATE trigger.

-As the bitwise trigger condition is changed, one or more grey bands appear on the waveform display indicating the levels at which the trigger is true and the darker areas where the bands do not appear show the levels where the trigger is false.
+As you set up the bitwise trigger condition, one or more grey bands appear on the waveform display indicating the levels at which the trigger is true and the darker areas where the bands do not appear show the levels where the trigger is false.

-Fig shows a digital trigger band set up to trigger on channel A near the peak on a rising edge.
-With a very narrow trigger band and using a FAST filter a very reliable trigger condition can be set up on signals where the analog (comparator) filter may otherwise not work so well.
+Fig shows a digital trigger band set up to trigger on channel A at the very peak of the overshoot on a rising edge.
+Because the signal reaches this point only very briefly and only once per period, using a FAST Digital Trigger can produce a very reliable trace.

-Depending how the trigger is set up there may be more than one "truth band" and the height of the band may be anywhere from full screen to a single line (i.e. single level).
+Depending on how you set up the trigger, there may be more than one "truth band" and the height of the band may be anywhere from full screen to a single line (ie, single level).

 Whenever the signal passes into a true band, the trigger condition will be met subject to any trigger filter that may be applied.
-Using the adjustable filter, one can then specify a minimum period of time the signal must remain near a given level before the trigger condition is met.
+Using the adjustable filter then, you can specify a minimum period of time the signal must remain near a given level before the trigger condition is met.

 Cross-triggering on Analog or Logic Signals

 On of the most powerful and useful features of BitScope is its mixed signal capture capabilities.

 At its heart is the cross-trigger; the ability to trigger analog waveforms on logic and vice versa.